Last Updated on

 When you’re cleaning the metal parts of your guitar, make sure to grab glass cleaner.
 If you’re cleaning an electric guitar, chances are that you have a lot more metal parts on your instrument than an acoustic guitar does.
 With glass clean, you have the ability to clean off any gunk, grease, or residue on these metal pieces.
 Get yourself a cloth and spray your glass cleaner on your cloth; make sure that you don’t spray the glass cleaner directly onto your guitar.

-Only use a guitar polish when needed.
+Only use guitar polish when needed.
 If you feel the need to polish the body of your guitar after cleaning it, only use a polish that has been specifically designed for guitars.
 While polishes that are made for guitars only will be on the more expensive side, these polishes won’t damage the finish on your guitar.
 Make sure that you’re spraying the polish on the rag first and then wipe down your guitar; do not spray the polish or any other wet substances on your guitar directly.

-Also, double check to make sure that you are using a different cloth to wipe down the body of your guitar than you are using to wipe down your fretboard.
+Also, double check to make sure that you are using a different cloth to wipe down the body of your guitar then you are using to wipe down your fretboard.
 You’re going to want to eliminate the possibility of cross contaminations, both from the dirt and grime, as well as the cleaners.
 When you’re shopping around for a polish that matches the finish of your guitar.
 If you happen to have a guitar that has a satin or flat finish, you’re going to buy a different polish than you would for a guitar that has a high gloss finish.

 Now take this time to scrape off the nut of your guitar.
 There will most likely be a large build up of dust and dead skin cells on your guitar’s nut, which will affect your guitar’s playability and sound.
 Whenever you go and change out your strings, you should take that opportunity to clean your guitar’s nut before you go ahead and set in the new strings.
 If you notice that there is dust in the groove where the strings sits on the nut, dental floss does a great job of getting the debris out.